Member Contact and Biographical Information

 Tel: 519-756-8228 Ext.
 5775

-Nikolai Kovalev is an Assistant Professor of Criminology and Law & Society at Wilfrid Laurier University in Canada.
+Nikolai Kovalev is an Associate Professor of Criminology at Wilfrid Laurier University in Canada and a licensed barrister in Ontario.
 He received an LL.B. from West Kazakhstan State University, an LL.M from Maurer School of Law of Indiana University, and a Ph.D. in Law from Queen's University of Belfast.
 Prior to joining the faculty at Wilfrid Laurier University, he completed a two-year post-doctoral fellowship at the Munk Centre for International Studies of the University of Toronto.
 Nikolai's research interests are focused on comparative analysis of lay adjudication systems in different countries and in particular common law jury systems and mixed courts.
 Other research projects include study of jury bias in neo-Nazi skinhead trials and lay adjudication in military justice.
 He has served as an expert on comparative criminal justice and law reform for the Organization for Security and Co-operation in Europe (OSCE), American Bar Association/Rule of Law Initiative (ABA/ROLI) and U.S. Department of Justice.
-In particular, he has completed assessments of five draft laws on jury and lay assessors for Kazakhstan and Kyrgyz Republic and draft Criminal Procedure Code of Tajikistan.
+In particular, he has completed assessments of six draft laws on jury and lay assessors for Georgia, Kazakhstan and Kyrgyzstan and draft Criminal Procedure Codes of Kyrgyzstan and Tajikistan."

 Professor of Psychology